Installation and configuration of the Desktop App

 A click on "Settings" leads to the current overview of the status of the synchronization and the storage capacity.
 The "Add folder synchronization" button can be used to create additional folders to be synchronized.
 It is possible to select which subfolders are to be synchronized.

-Screenshot: Nextcloud settings with overview of synchronized folders and storage usage.
+Screenshot Nextcloud: Settings with overview of synchronized folders

 In this way, it is possible to make data from the online storage available split across different locations on the hard disk.
 It should be noted that this function is only available if the data is synchronized and stored locally.